dbos-inc/dbos-demo-apps/golang/dbos-go-starter/README.md

 # DBOS Go Toolbox

-This app contains example code for many DBOS features, including workflows, steps, queues, and scheduled workflows.
+This example app demonstrates the durability of DBOS workflows.
-You can use it as a template when starting a new DBOS app&mdash;start by editing `main.go`.

 To learn more about how to program with DBOS, check out the [DBOS programming guide](https://docs.dbos.dev/golang/programming-guide).